groovy-tutorial/groovy-tutorial/manuscript/08/08_02_TheBasics.md

 	def john = new Person(name: 'John')
 	println john.getName()

-The call to `new Person(…)` is actually using a special method called a "constructor".
+The call to `new Person(...)` is actually using a special method called a "constructor".
 Classes can define a variety of constructors to help with creating an instance and Groovy has some handy tricks we'll explore later.

 Instead of using the `def` keyword the variable could be declared as being of the `Person` type: